-How to apply lean collaboration meta-principles: If you are committed to transdisciplinarity then it follows that you should spend some time building a common understanding amongst consortium members.
+How to apply the Assembled Chaos Model: If you are committed to transdisciplinarity then it follows that you should spend some time building a common understanding amongst consortium members.
 This may seem like an onerous task, but it will be of benefit when someone sees something you have completely missed because you are too much of an expert in the field.
 Iteration is also important here.
 By beginning with a first version and doing so quickly will help you to gain an understanding of what is minimally necessary to achieve your goal.

 In the beginner's mind there are many possibilities.
 In the experts there are few.
 Shunryu Suzuki